Guide To Great Trout Fishing Locations In West Virginia

 All about fishing for rainbow, brook and brown trout in West Virginia lakes and streams.

 Lakes with trout populations (typically stocked trout) include Cheat Lake, East Lynn Lake, Jennings Randolph Lake, Summersville Lake, and occasionally Bluestone Lake.
-Another area in WV with a significant population of trout is the tailwaters of Summerville Lake.
-Other lakes, ponds, parks and rivers may have trout - typically a result of trout stocking.
+Another area in WV with a significant population of trout is the tailwaters of Summersville Lake.
+Other lakes, ponds, parks and rivers may also have trout - typically a result of trout stocking.

 World record: 42 lbs 2 oz

 State Record: 16.0 lbs

 World record: 11 lbs 4 oz

 Click the images and links above for species details.